-Cottey requires all international students to have health insurance through GeoBlue and you should carry your insurance card at all times.
+Cottey requires all international students to have health insurance through a Cottey insurance provider and you should carry your insurance card at all times.
 Many health care providers will not treat you without proof of insurance coverage.
 Many will insist that you pay in cash when treated.